Bicker family: Dutch Golden Age

+Bickerse league

+In 1622 the participants opposed the VOC's business operations.
+The profit that Geurt van Beuningen, Cornelis and Jacob Bicker, Elias Trip and others had made by buying up the entire stock that was in transit, went too far for some.
+The shareholders accused the directors in a pamphlet of mismanagement, personal enrichment, conflicts of interest and a lack of openness in the VOC's financial situation.
+When the patent was renewed in 1623, the power of the directors was somewhat limited.

-During the Dutch Golden Age, the Bicker family was very critical against the influence of the House of Orange.
-They belonged to the republican political movement of the Regenten, also referred to as the ‘state oriented’, as opposed to the Royalists.
-Together with the Republican political leader Johan de Witt and the republican-minded Cornelis and Andries de Graeff, the Bickers strived for the abolition of stadtholdership.
+Together with politicians like the republican-minded brothers Cornelis and Andries de Graeff, former Grand pensionary Adriaan Pauw and Jacob de Witt, the Bickers, also called the Bickerse league, strived for the abolition of stadtholdership.
 They desired the full sovereignty of the individual regions in a form in which the Republic of the United Seven Netherlands was not ruled by a single person.
 Instead of a sovereign (or stadtholder) the political and military power was lodged with the States General and with the regents of the cities in Holland.
-During the two decades from the 1630 to the 1650s the Bicker family had a leading role in the Amsterdam administration, the city was at the peak of its political power.
+At the time of the politically weak Grand Pensionaries Anthonie Duyck and Jacob Cats from the 1620s to the 1640s, Andries Bicker was regarded as the head of the republican regents in Holland and as a politician who resolutely opposed the striving for power of the stadtholders Frederick Henry and William II of Orange.
+He was considered one of the greatest political opponents of the Frederik Henry.
+During the two decades from the later 1620s to the early 1650s the Bicker family had a leading role in the Amsterdam administration.

-In 1646, seven members of the Bicker family, called the Bicker's league, simultaneously held some political position or other.
-Members of that league where the brothers Andries, Jacob, Jan, Cornelis, Andries' son Gerard Bicker, and their distant cousins, the brothers Jacob Jacobsz Bicker (1612-1676; he was also the husband of Andries' daughter Alida Bicker) and Hendrick Jacobsz Bicker (1615-1651).
-The Bickers provided silver and ships to Spain, and were very much interested in ending the Eighty Years War.
+In 1646, seven members of the Bicker family simultaneously held some political position or other.
+Members of the league where Andries, Jacob, Jan and Cornelis Bicker, and their cousins, the brothers Roelof (1611-1656), Jacob (1612-1676), Hendrick Bicker (1615-1651).
+The Bickers provided ships to France and silver from Spain, and were interested in ending the Eighty Years War.
 This brought them in conflict with the stadtholder, some provinces, like Zeeland and Utrecht, and the Reformed preachers.
-After the Peace of Münster (1648) was signed, the Bickers were of the opinion that it was no longer necessary to maintain a standing army, bringing them into vehement conflict with prince Willem II.
+After the Peace of Münster was signed, the Bickers were of the opinion that it was no longer necessary to maintain a standing army, bringing them into vehement conflict with prince Willem II.
 To regain power William went on the march towards Dordrecht and Amsterdam with an army.
-His troops got lost in a dense fog and were discovered by the postal courier on Hamburg.
-The mayors of Amsterdam had the civic guard called out, the bridges raised, the gates closed and the artillery dragged into position.
+His troops, led by Cornelis van Aerssen, got lost in a dense fog and were discovered by the postal courier from Hamburg.